|

 represent 12.5% in the DFW area compared to non DFW area (18.
 8%).

-probably not a major threat in non-DFW.
 JB dominates in rural professional market with 56.3% share.
 4) Which market to pursue?
 We will pursue these following markets in this order in priority. a) Non-DFW Household, a high potential for growthLarge

 volume distribution is not present in this segment due to its low population